MetadataWorks/maturity.theodi.org/README.md

 - **Interactive Assessments**: Users can interact with assessments to evaluate their organisation's maturity.
 - **Progress Tracking**: Track progress over time and view historical assessments.
 - **Detailed Reporting**: Generate detailed reports that summarise the assessment results and provide actionable insights.
+- **AI-Powered Summaries**: Automatically generate human-readable summaries for each activity, dimension, and an executive overview using advanced AI capabilities.
 - **Customisable Assessments**: Upcoming features will allow for more customisation in assessments and evaluation criteria.

+## AI-Powered Summaries

+### Activity Summaries
+For each activity within an assessment, the tool generates an AI-driven summary.
+These summaries highlight areas where the organisation has shown progress and suggest improvements needed to reach the next level of maturity.
+This feature helps users quickly understand their current standing without diving into the detailed responses.

+### Dimension Summaries
+The AI also provides summaries for each dimension within the assessment.
+These summaries aggregate the insights from individual activities, offering a broader perspective on how the organisation performs across a particular domain.

+### Executive Summary
+At the top level, the tool generates an executive summary.
+This overview distills the key findings from all dimensions into a cohesive narrative, offering high-level recommendations and insights for strategic decision-making.

 ## Available Assessments